GemTalk/Sparkle/Documentation/SparkleInstall.md

 ## Requirements

-With Sparkle, you must use GemStone/S 64™ Bit v3.7, which has some additional features that are required for Sparkle support. v3.7 is not released as of May 23, 2022 (the date of this document), but alpha builds are available.
+With Sparkle, you must use GemStone/S 64™ Bit v3.7, which has some additional features that are required for Sparkle support. v3.7 is not released as of Apr 24, 2023 (the date of this document), but alpha builds are available.
 You should have GemStone v3.7 installed on a supported Linux or MacOS server, with a Stone running and available for use.
 Sparkle requires Pharo 10.
 For the Pharo client, you should have a Windows, MacOS, or Linux environment in which you will install Pharo.